nelsonjchen/op-replay-clipper/README.md

 * The UI replayed is comma.ai's latest stock UI; routes from forks that differ alot from stock may not render correctly.
 Your experience may vary.
 * The desired route to be rendered must have been able to upload to Comma.ai servers and must be accessible.
 * You are advised to upload all files of the route to Comma.ai servers before attempting to render a route.
+If you do not upload all files, the replay will be slow, jerky, and the video quality will be greatly degraded.

 The heavy CPU requirement is due to a number of factors: